 CCHISF's financial statements are prepared using the economic resources measurement focus and the accrual basis of accounting.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions to the plan are recognized when due and when the employer has made a formal commitment to provide the contributions.
+State contributions are recognized in the period in which the contributions are due to the plan.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.